einstin88/tfip-assessment-3/README.md

 > The Utils folder/class is created to store helper functions that should be static.
 It is like the role of a clerk who does many miscelleneous tasks but is nonetheless important in keeping our code base neat and tidy.

-**When to use:** typically when you got some logics that make your function looks bloated, you can put the part where it doesn't need to touch the repo or other Spring beans over here in utils.
-When there are codes that are repeating a few times and don't touch other beans, put them here.
+**When to use:** Typically when you have some logics that make your function look bloated, you can put the part where it doesn't need to touch the repo or other Spring beans over here in utils.
+When there are codes that are repeated a few times and don't touch other beans, put them here.
 Static functions in your POJO? put them here too.

 ---